muellerflorian/walesky-rna-loc-liver/docs/expression-gradient.md

 <img src="https://raw.githubusercontent.com/muellerflorian/walesky-rna-loc-liver/master/docs/img/exprdensity.png" width="600px"></img>

 ### Jupyter notebook
-To perform the calculation of the expression gradients, we also provide a Jupyter notebook `expression_gradient.ipynb`.
-This notebook can be found in the folder [`notebooks`](https://github.com/muellerflorian/walesky-rna-loc-liver/tree/master/notebooks).
+To perform the calculation of the expression gradients, we also provide a Jupyter notebook `expression_gradient.ipynb`, which can be found on GitHub in the folder [`notebooks`](https://github.com/muellerflorian/walesky-rna-loc-liver/tree/master/notebooks).

 ## Data